 For good reason, there has been a lot of talk about the past year and a half, and how 2020 and potentially 2021 will be remembered when it comes to the COVID-19 pandemic and its effect on the global community.

-Of course, there are other calendars and counts for what year it is beside the Gregorian calendar, with one of the best known being the zodiac calendar.
-Structured around the lunar new year and represented through 12 animals, it is most often referred to as Chinese New Year for its origins in China that date back more than 2,200 years.
+Of course, there are other calendars and counts for what year it is besides the Gregorian calendar, with one of the best known being the zodiac calendar.
+Structured around the lunar new year and represented by 12 animals, it is most often referred to as Chinese New Year for its origins in China which date back more than 2,200 years.

 In more recent years, several cigar companies and brands have embraced the Lunar New Year celebrations with the release of limited edition cigars; Davidoff, Maya Selva, VegaFina and Habanos S.A. have all released cigars in connection with the holiday, with Drew Estate joining that group in 2020 when it re-released the Liga Privada Único Serie Year of the Rat.
 It was a cigar that was originally created for the Drew Estate lounge at the BB&T Center in Sunrise, Fla., the home of the NHL’s Florida Panthers.
 However, with 2020 being the Year of the Rat, Drew Estate took advantage of the timing to usher in its own series of zodiac-themed cigars.

 In March 2021, the company released the second installment, the Liga Privada Ünico Serie Year of the Ox.
 It is a 6 x 54 toro gordo, and while the cigar might look like others in the Liga Privada family, the blend is unique, according to a spokesperson for the company.
 It uses a Connecticut broadleaf wrapper, a Brazilian mata fina binder, and fillers from Honduras and Nicaragua.